pmogan77/TAQueue/README.md

  - [ ] creating pathways between frontend and backend API to get data
  - [ ] place data on frontend using React hooks
  - [ ] implement security features via Firebase Security Rules (only allow from deployed url)
+ - [ ] Prettify code
  - [ ] if already logged in (localstorage), redirect to dashboard when login
+ - [ ] add about page link
+ - [ ] allow teachers to change meeting and schedule links
+ - [ ] figure out how to make live view of queuees

 Security Features
  - [ ] use .env variables